Skip to Content

 The pass is valid September through August of the academic year you get it.

-NOTE: In 2021, NPS extended this pass to 5th graders due to US-wide travel restrictions in 2020.
-This extension was only for 2021, so it is back to only being for 4th graders in 2022.
+In 2021, NPS extended this pass to 5th graders due to US-wide travel restrictions in 2020.
+This extension was only for 2021, so it is back to only being for 4th graders since 2022.

 To get a pass, students must complete an outdoor activity, such as hiking at a local park.